iuliabac/iuliabac/README.md

-- Hi, helau, buna I'm Iulia.
+- Hi, helau, bună I'm Iulia.
 - I'm an international student in the Nederlands beacuse I choose this path.
 - I'm romanian: I have a good knowledge in manele and sarmale.
 - I speak english and romanian (french, italian and dutch, not so much).